Bread Loaf Campus

 The Bread Loaf School of English and the Bread Loaf Writers’ Conference have priority use of Bread Loaf campus for their regular academic programs in June, July, and August.

-The Bread Loaf Campus is also reserved for New England Young Writers’ Conference, Commencement, Reunion, Alumni College & Leadership Conference, Fall Family Weekend, and Homecoming.
-The dates of these events are found on the College Academic Calendar.
+The Bread Loaf Campus is also reserved for New England Young Writers’ Conference, Commencement activities, Reunion activities, the Alumni College and Leadership Conference, Fall Family Weekend, and Homecoming events.
+The dates of these events are found on the Academic Calendar.

-Any time remaining may be reserved for other college-related functions at the discretion of the Department of Event Management.
-Decisions will be based upon assessment of the need, and the feasibility of providing necessary service to support the events.
+Any time remaining may be reserved for other college-related functions at the discretion of Event Management leadership.
+Decisions are based on assessment of need, and the feasibility of providing necessary support services.

 A limited number of fall weekends may be available to college-affiliated individuals for weddings.

-Please Note: Cell phone service is limited at Bread Loaf.
+Please Note: Cell phone service is limited at Bread Loaf, however all buildings have Wi-Fi access points.

 Directions

-The Bread Loaf campus is a 20-minute drive from Middlebury in the Green Mountains.
+The Bread Loaf campus is a 20-minute drive from Middlebury.
 The GPS location found in most Internet map tools is 4229 Route 125, Ripton, Vermont 05766

-The nearest airport is located in Burlington, VT (BVT), about an hour and twenty minutes from the Bread Loaf Campus.
+The nearest airport is located in Burlington (BTV), about an 80-minute drive from the Bread Loaf Campus.

 Parking

 Most buildings are within walking distance of the center of campus.
-Parking is available next to the main Barn and in the private driveways of the outer houses.
+Parking is available in front of the Barn and in the private driveways of the outer houses.
 Parking on Route 125 is strongly discouraged for safety reasons.

 Robert Frost and the Frost Farm